turtlecoin/turtlecoin-crypto/README.md

 Please reference your system documentation on how to compile with CMake.

-To use this library in your project(s) simply link against the build target and include the following in your relevant source or header file(s).
+To use this library in your project(s) simply link against the build target (`crypto-static`) and include the following in your relevant source or header file(s).

 ```c++
 #include <crypto.h>